 The main difference between an author and a writer

 Enter the ghostwriter.
-A ghostwriter is a writer, pure and simple.
-The ghostwriter writes, but does not publish.
-The ghostwriter does not affix his name to the work as author.
-The ghostwriter is paid a fee to write the work, then walks away.
-His client would typically be the author.
+Ghostwriters are writers, pure and simple.
+They write, but do not publish.
+Ghostwriters do not affix their names to the works as authors.
+Ghostwriters are paid a fee to write the works, then walk away.
+Their clients would typically be the authors.

 The author is the one whose ideas are being written.

-The author is the one who either writes the work or hires somebody to write it for him.
+The author is the one who either writes the work or hires somebody to write it for them.

 The author is the one whose name goes on the work.

 It does not matter whether the author ever picked up a pen or tapped on a keyboard.
-If he commissions a work and hires a ghostwriter, he is the author of the work.
-Even if he never publishes it, he is the author of the unpublished manuscript.
+If they commission a work and hire a ghostwriter, they are the author of the work.
+Even if they never publish it, they are the author of the unpublished manuscript.

 In our contracts, when we refer to the writer, it is the paid help.
 This applies to books and screenplays, as well as to articles, reports, press releases, speeches and whatever other work the client wishes us to write.